JNiena/jp-scripts/README.md

 * The field containing the word is `Word`.
 * The field containing the sentence is `Sentence`.

-First, use [get_fields.py](get_fields.py) to get all of your words into a JSON file.
+First, use [get_fields.py](get_fields.py) to get all of your words and existing sentences into a JSON file.

-`python get_fields.py --deck 日本語 --output fields.json --key Word`
+`python get_fields.py --deck 日本語 --output fields.json --key Word Sentence`

 Second, use [sentence_scraper.py](sentence_scraper.py) to add sentences to the same JSON file.